-It was in celebration of her daughter’s high school graduation, and she had 2 weeks to prepare.
+It was in celebration of her daughter’s high school graduation, and she had only 2 weeks to prepare.

 I offered several suggestions that would have required her to place an order on-line or over the phone.
 When I didn’t hear back weeks later, I emailed to ask what she ended up doing.

 This was her response: “My daughter, Sasha, the graduate, and I ended up going to Montreal to a large Middle Eastern grocery store to purchase our food.
 We were very pleased with the sarma, the olive bar, the fresh cheese in brine (not vacuum - packed), the various breads and some lovely fresh phyllo dough with which I made cheese boureg and some bourma.